 Thomas Beach fly’s under the radar as a popular tourist hotspot meaning you’ll have this beautiful Uluwatu beach almost entirely to yourself.

-For all you beachgoers who simply like to relax and unwind, Thomas Beach Uluwatu is the perfect spot for just that!
-Rent out an umbrella on the sand for the day for only 50,000 rupiah and watch the world go by all the time while sipping on a Kelapa (fresh coconut).
+For all you beachgoers who simply like to relax and unwind, Thomas Beach Bali is the perfect spot for just that!
+Rent out an umbrella on the sand for the day for only 50,000 IDR and watch the world go by, all the while sipping on a Kelapa (fresh coconut).

 #4 BINGIN BEACH

 Bingin Beach is a surfers paradise when it comes to pumping waves!
 Bingin Beach Surf is one of the most demanding reef breaks in Bali that has surfers flying in from around the globe to try their luck at getting shacked on the fast left-hander barreling wave.

 But it’s not just the waves that have people flocking to Bingin Beach, there are a number of other things to do and see at one of the more popular Uluwatu Beaches.

 As there are no roads down to Pantai Bingin you’ll have to park your scooter at the top of the cliffs in the designated car park and the cost of parking is 2,000 IDR.

 From the car park, you’ll find a paved alleyway that leads down passed some hilltop accommodations and to a set of stairs which lead all the way down to the sand at Bingin Bali.

 About halfway down the set of stairs, the pathway comes to an intersection and branches off into a few different directions.
 It doesn’t matter which path you take as they all lead down to the shoreline at Bingin Beach.